 c.
-1300, "to make dark;" late 14c., "to become dark," from dark (adj.) + -en (1).
-The more usual verb in Middle English was simply dark, as it is in Chaucer and Shakespeare, and darken did not predominate until 17c.
+1300, derken, "to make dark or darker, deprive of light;" early 14c. (intransitive), "to grow or become dark," from dark (adj.) + -en (1).
+The more usual verb in Middle English in both senses was simply dark, as it is in Chaucer and Shakespeare, and darken did not predominate until 17c.
 The Anglo-Saxons also had a verb sweorcan meaning "to grow dark."

 Meanings "grow less white or clear, turn a darker color" and "render less white or clear" are from late 14c.
 Figurative sense of "render gloomy, sadden" is from 1742.
 To darken(one's) door (usually with a negative) "enter one's house as a visitor," usually with an implication of unwelcomeness, is attested from 1729.